 Mary Ellen Stone has been a leader in addressing issues of sexual violence for the past 4 decades.
 She brings extensive non-profit leadership experience, community development, political advocacy and fundraising skills.
 She has received numerous local and national awards, is a program graduate of Leadership Tomorrow and the Alki Foundation.
 She serves on several boards and task forces including the Mental Illness Drug Dependency Oversight Committee, Seattle Archdiocese Review Board, and the Seattle Chief of Police Search Committee.
 Past board responsibilities include Women’s Funding Alliance, and Municipal League Seattle-King County.
 Mary Ellen holds a Masters degree in Counseling from the University of Minnesota.

-Liz Hall has over six years of experience working in Washington State politics.
-She’s currently the Finance Director for Congressman Derek Kilmer (WA-06) and serves as the Executive Director of Institute for a Democratic Future.
-Liz previously worked for the Washington State Senate, Congressman Denny Heck’s 2012 campaign, and the Washington Federation of State Employees.
+Liz Hall has over eight years of experience working in Washington State politics and is currently a Senior Fundraising Manager at Blue Wave Political Partners.
+She has developed and executed successful fundraising strategies for candidates up and down the ballot.
+Her current and past clients include Congressman Derek Kilmer, Rep. Gael Tarleton, Rep. Mari Leavitt, Jay Fathi for Seattle, Mayor Victoria Woodards, and Lisa Brown, a campaign that raised a record $5.5 million dollars in a 2018 Eastern Washington race.
+Liz previously worked for the Institute for a Democratic Future, the Washington State Senate, Congressman Denny Heck’s 2012 campaign, and the Washington Federation of State Employees.
 She graduated from Western Washington University with a B.A. in Human Services.